NuScale Power: Reactors

 NuScale reactors take 1% of the space of a conventional reactor and generate 77 MWe.
 The design uses light water for cooling and power generation as in conventional nuclear plants.
-Water is heated by the nuclear core at the base of the reactor vessel.
+Water is heated by the nuclear core, located at the base of the module.
 Heated water flows up the riser, then down over steam generators.
-As heat is transferred, the water cools and becomes denser, sinking to the bottom of the device, and the cycle is repeated.
-The heat creates steam that turns a turbine, which drives an electrical generator.
+As heat is transferred, the water cools and becomes denser, sinking to the bottom of the module, and the cycle is repeated.
+The heat creates steam that drives a small dedicated turbine generator producing electricity.